The CMIC Board currently consists of fifteen (15) Directors.

 Dr. Thorpe holds a Ph.D. in mine land rehabilitation from the University of Saskatchewan and is the Chair of the Environmental Stewardship Initiative of the Canada Mining Innovation Council.

 He is currently VP Corporate Responsibility at Torex Gold Resources.

-Mr. White is Senior Vice President, Technical Services and Business Excellence at Goldcorp Inc.
+Mr. White is Senior Vice President North America Operations, Newmont Goldcorp Inc.

-Mr. White was formerly Senior Vice President, South America, at Newmont Mining Corporation, responsible for leading business excellence, operations and environmental stewardship.
+Mr. White was formerly Chief Operating Officer at Goldcorp responsible for leading business excellence, operations and environmental stewardship.